April 26-28, 2019

 ...
 Read More »

 As a coach, mentor, and facilitator Emily empowers others to understand that they already have everything they need to be successful.
-As the result of this skill, Emily was selected to facilitate the international GiveBackHack Thailand program as a part of the Rustic Pathways Critical Issues Summit in Udon Thani, Thailand.
+As a result of this skill, Emily was selected to facilitate the international GiveBackHack Thailand program as a part of the Rustic Pathways Critical Issues Summit in Udon Thani, Thailand.
 Through her work, changemakers from 20+ countries were brought together to vet 12 initiatives pressing for collaborative, international change.
-She is also a previous director of The Alleviating Poverty Through Entrepreneurship Summit, an organization that brings an international group of social enterprise leaders together for a free Summit to inspire changemakers in the state of Ohio.

 Derek is a Product Manager at Root Insurance, a company using technology to reinvent the car insurance industry.
 As a Product professional with over 15 years of leadership experience, he serves teams by helping them to discover the next most valuable thing to deliver to their customers.